How to Cover Acne Without Concealer

-Whether they popped up due to hormones or seemingly from the middle of nowhere, pimples are a fact of life — at all ages.
+Whether they popped up due to hormones or seemingly out of the middle of nowhere, pimples are a fact of life — at all ages.
 Even if you follow a strict skin-care routine to keep breakouts at bay, every once in a while a blemish or two will find a home on your face.
-If you want to embrace your spots, great, but if you’d rather cover them up, a full-coverage concealer is usually the way to go.
+If you want to embrace your spots, we support you.
+But if you’d rather cover them up, a full-coverage concealer is usually the way to go.
 That said, concealer isn’t the only way to cover acne.
-Ahead, we’re sharing more ways to hide pimples sans concealer.
+Ahead, we’re sharing how to hide pimples sans concealer.

 What Is Adult Acne?